What are the document management challenges that businesses confront and how can they be addressed?

 Organizations typically arrange several backup plans for their digital records, allowing them to be recovered in the event of an emergency.

-Backing up your documents should be part of your document management plan.
+Backing up your documents and have an archive management should be part of your document management plan.

 If you run a successful business, chances are you create valuable data, paperwork, or intellectual property.
 That worth must be safeguarded against unauthorized access.